Overview¶

 └─2895 java -Xmx2048M @bin/classpath.txt io.ktor.server.netty.EngineMain

-You can also access the website directly from the shell:
+website is running directly from the shell:

 wget http://localhost:8080 -O -